Blocking is futile.

-I’ll explain why, and what I’d do instead.
+I’ll explain why blocking is pointless, and what I do instead.

 Misleading email addresses

 Spammers work hard to mislead you.
-One technique is to make emails look like they’re from someone that they’re not.
+One technique — “From: spoofing” — makes emails appear as if they’re from someone they’re not.

-Email addresses are typically comprised of two parts: the email address itself, and an optional “display name”.
+Email addresses have two parts: the email address itself and an optional “display name”.
 For example, you might see:

 From: Leo A. Notenboom <firstname.lastname@example.org>

-The display name is optional, but if it’s present, many email programs will display it, and not the actual email address.
-In that case, your email program might show you something like this:
+The display name is optional.
+When present, many email programs will display it in place of the email address.
+Your email program might show something like: